grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 As you probably know, Facebook will retire the old Facebook Conversion Pixel in 2016.
 They recommend us to use the New Facebook Pixel for conversion tracking, optimization and remarketing.

-**PixelYourSite will help you insert the pixel code on every page with just one click** and set up Custom or Standard Events on any page or post.
-There is an **out of the box WooCommerce setup** that will configure all the necessary standard events for you.
+>**PixelYourSite will help you insert the pixel code on every page with just one click** and set up Custom or Standard Events.
+There is **out of the box WooCommerce setup** that will configure all the necessary standard events for you.
+>

-**Facebook Dynamic Ads are fully supported on WooCommerce**, with ViewContent, AddToCart and Purchase events being added on the corresponding pages (content_ids and content_type are pulled automatically by the plugin).
+>**Facebook Dynamic Ads is fully supported for WooCommerce**, with ViewContent, AddToCart and Purchase events being added on the corresponding pages (content_ids and content_type are pulled automatically by the plugin).
+>

-The plugin is **Custom Audience super-friendly**, extracting content_name, content_type, content_ids on every page of your site.
-We also have a guide that you can download for free on how to handle this option and how to build Custom Audiences.
+>The plugin is **Custom Audience Super-Friendly**, extracting content_name, post_type, content_ids, content_category on every page of your site.
+Tags and product tags are tracked by the pro version of the plugin.

-There is a **[Learning Section](http://www.pixelyoursite.com/learn)** on our website, with helpful articles that answer to our users common (and sometimes uncommon) questions, together with top notch “how to”pages.
+You’ll find a **[Learning Section](http://www.pixelyoursite.com/learn)** on our website, with helpful articles that answer to our users common (and sometimes uncommon) questions, together with top notch “how to”pages.

 Find more info [about how to use the FB pixel plugin - Click here](http://www.pixelyoursite.com/facebook-pixel-plugin-help)

 Not ready to install yet?
 Read on some of the key features that make PYS a powerful tool in any Facebook marketer arsenal.

 <strong>PixelYourSite Key Features:</strong></br>

-* You can **insert the pixel on every page of your website with just a few clicks**.
+* You can **insert the pixel on every page of your website with just ONE click**.
 No need to edit any posts or pages

+* **Optimize your site for Facebook Custom Audiences.** We add a special event (GeneralEvent) on every page that will send Facebook key parameters, like content name, content ID, category name and post type.
+You can use them to create super-powerful Custom Audiences to retarget with your ads, or to expand your reach with Lookalike Audiences (we have a free guide and helpful articles on how to do it)

 * **Search Event** on the search page with the search string pulled as parameter - super useful for creating search based Custom Audiences